A strategic plan is the best way to ensure your Legal Department is positioned to handle evolving challenges. Download our whitepaper and template...

-1. Explore and use alternative legal service providers
+1. Explore and use solutions for high-volume, low-value legal work

-These niche companies – operating in document review, contract management, intellectual property management and the like – can be a cost-effective solution for specialized expertise.
-Less than half of Legal Departments are currently taking advantage of these resources, but 12.4% reported plans to do so.
+Less than half of Legal Departments are currently taking advantage of alternative resources, but 12.4% reported plans to do so.

-2. Maintain templates for RFPs that provide uniformity, minimize assumptions and enable proposal comparisons
+2. Maintain templates for 'request for quote' that provide uniformity, minimize assumptions and enable proposal comparisons

 3. Frequently use alternative fee arrangements